dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

  - Once micro-ops are delivered from the legacy pipeline, fetching micro-ops from the Decoded ICache can resume only after the next branch micro-op

-What these 2 rules suggest us to check is how (predicted to be taken) branches affect the microarchitectural state of the Front End when fetching from the uops cache and how the uops cache interacts with L1I.
+The 2 things these rules suggest us to check are how (predicted to be taken) branches affect the microarchitectural state of the Front End when fetching from the uops cache and how the uops cache interacts with L1I.

 Let's go ahead and get started.